Cauchy's Surface Area Formula in the Funk Geometry: Concluding Remarks and Open Problems

-In this paper, we have established an explicit Cauchy-type surface area formula in the Funk geometry induced by a convex body $K$ in $\RE^d$, using the Holmes--Thompson notion of area, in which the surface area of a convex body $G$ is expressed as an average (over directions $u\in S^{d-1}$) of the $(d-1)$-dimensional measures of \emph{central shadows} of $G$ taken from the appropriate support points on $\partial K$ (Theorem~\ref{thm:cauchy-funk-gen}).
-For polytopal $K$, this integral identity admits a discrete vertex-based decomposition (Theorem~\ref{thm:cauchy-funk-polytope}), and the same framework yields a Crofton-type representation in terms of an explicitly defined measure on (unoriented) lines intersecting $G$ (Theorem~\ref{thm:crofton-unoriented}).
-By viewing Euclidean, Minkowski, Hilbert, and hyperbolic geometries as special or limiting cases, these results yield a single, concrete ``shadow-averaging'' principle that unifies a number of classical surface-area formulas within a projective Finsler setting.
+We established an explicit Cauchy-type formula for the Holmes--Thompson surface area in the Funk geometry induced by a convex body $K \subset \RE^d$.
+This formula expresses the surface area of a convex body $G$ as the average, over directions $u\in S^{d-1}$, of the $(d-1)$-dimensional measures of the corresponding \emph{central shadows} of $G$ (Theorem~\ref{thm:cauchy-funk-gen}).
+For polytopal $K$, this identity admits a discrete vertex-based decomposition (Theorem~\ref{thm:cauchy-funk-polytope}), and the same framework yields a Crofton-type representation in terms of an explicit measure on the space of unoriented lines intersecting $G$ (Theorem~\ref{thm:crofton-unoriented}).

-Beyond their intrinsic interest in integral geometry, our formulas are geared toward discrete and computational use.
-In particular, our integrands are Euclidean $(d-1)$-dimensional volumes of explicitly defined slices/projections, which avoids direct evaluation of the Holmes--Thompson definitions via polars of pointwise Finsler balls.
-Also, our polytope case replaces more combinatorial Crofton descriptions (involving decompositions over face pairs) by a sum over vertices and normal cones, suggesting practical Monte-Carlo estimators whose sampling distribution depends only on local data of $K$.
-It is hoped that these identities can serve as basic primitives for geometric computation in Funk/Hilbert-type domains, analogous to the role played by Cauchy and Crofton formulas in Euclidean stereology, tomography, and randomized surface area estimation.
+Taken together, these results provide a concrete shadow-averaging principle for surface area in a projective Finsler setting.
+They also show that several classical formulas from Euclidean, Minkowski, Hilbert, and hyperbolic geometries can be understood within a single framework.
+From a computational perspective, our formulas involve Euclidean $(d-1)$-dimensional volumes of explicitly defined slices or projections, thereby avoiding direct evaluation of the Holmes--Thompson definitions through polars of pointwise Finsler balls.
+In the polytopal case, the resulting decomposition is especially simple, replacing more combinatorial Crofton descriptions based on pairs of faces by a sum over vertices and normal cones.